cloudmesh-community/fa19-516-148/project/pi-setup.md

 (you can get a list of timezones with `timedatectl list-timezones`)

+:o2: can this be automated, e.g. after the burn have a program that checksa . status value or the existance of a file and if its not there run some commands to automatically configure?

+### cms pi deploy kubernetes

+For our install we will use docker as the container runtime environment.
-Add the Kubernetes repository to the package manager and install Kubernetes.
+To install  Kubernetes, we must first add the Kubernetes repository to the package manager.
-First, Docker needs to be installed as the container runtime.
 Additionally, Kubernetes requires swap to be disabled.
+The following script does the instalation

 ```bash
 $ # install Docker